 I would have been covering the Dixie Fire either way, because it’s a monumental event.
 There’s so many interesting things happening as part of it.
 I’ve spent the last 20 years working in large fire management.
 I’m fascinated with how we approach these things, how we organize, and how things fall apart.
 And all the human stories behind the decision making.
 All the tactics.

-What was interesting to me is that all of our normal tactics were failing over and over and over.
+What was interesting to me is that during the Dixie, all of our normal tactics were failing over and over and over.
 We’re at a reckoning with fire.
 We’re outpaced by fire these days, between fire suppression over the last 100 years, and the changes we’ve made in forest with logging and climate change, we can no longer control the fires.
 We’ve continually upped the ante with bigger air tankers and bigger fire engines and higher technology.
 But even with all that we’re outpaced now, we can’t keep up anymore.
 The fires are totally beyond our control.

 I think we need to admit that we’re outmatched, and that there’s no technical solution.
 There’s no firefighting solution to the problem.
 We can’t build a bigger army, you know, because the war’s unwinnable.

 Forest management is part of it, but the time scale to get there and the scale of the problem exceed our ability to really deal with it.
 The entire timber industry in California cut maybe a million and a half acres in the past decade.
-And then Dixie fire just burned a million acres.
+And then Dixie just burned a million acres.
 So if you take the entire industrial capacity of the state there’s no way you could thin enough.
 The scale of the problem is bigger than our human scale.

 I think we need to start around the towns that still are standing, and burn around our communities.
 So when these fires happen, we’re not victims.
-We spent nearly $700 million on the Dixie Fire, we could have spent a fraction of that to thin and burn and tend to land around Quincy, Greenville, West Chester.
+We spent nearly $700 million on the Dixie Fire, we could have spent a fraction of that to thin and burn and tend land around Quincy, Greenville and Chester.
 Then when these fires happen, as we know they’re going to, we won’t be victims that are terrorized for months waiting to see whether or not our towns are going to burn down.

 In the Dixie, Chester got lucky.
 The airport and Super Ditch created a huge fuel break south of town.
-And that took some of the momentum of the fire.
+And that took some of the momentum out of the fire.
 And then the wind, if the wind had been blowing five degrees more to the north, Chester would have gotten taken out too.
 So there was an element of luck.
 And there was an element of the arrangement of the fuel and landscape.
 Westwood didn’t get a direct push from the fire.
 And that was in part because they’ve thinned the forest so heavily there.
 Westwood had a biomass power plant burning woodchips from the surrounding forests for 30 years.
 They thinned private lands north of town really hard from the 1980s through early 2000s.

 That made a difference compared to Greenville, which had steep terrain, thick forest.
 There were these super thick forests right up to town.
 There had been some thinning done, but not on the scale that would change behavior of fire like the Dixie.
 Once the fire had that intensity, you could have had 500 fire trucks there and they wouldn’t have saved the town.